Orientable hyperbolic 4-manifolds over the 120-cell: Small covers over the 120-cell up to homeomorphism

-By Theorem \ref{theorem: Scott}, we can carry out the homeomorphic class by applying Grouping algorithm to the $GL_4(\mathbb{Z}_2)$-equivalent representatives that we obtained by Block-Pasting algorithm.
-And we figure out two theorems below and the characteristic vectors are arranged afterwards.
+By Lemma \ref{groupby}, we can calculate the homeomorphism classes of the $GL_4(\mathbb{Z}_2)$-equivalence representatives that are obtained by the proposed block-pasting algorithm.
+We prove here the following two theorems; the characteristic vectors are reported afterwards.

 \textbf{Theorem \ref{theorem:orientable}.} \emph{There are exactly 56 orientable small covers over the right-angled hyperbolic 120-cell up to homeomorphism.}